jvanderberg/react-layout/README.md

 The HBox itself is centered, so its children will be layed out horizontally and centered.
 The HBox also has spacing set to "10%", this means space will be injected between elements, taking up 10% of the available width for each spacer.

 This is one of the benefits of programmatic layout, as this is very difficult to accomplish with pure CSS.

+### Ok, that's kind nice, but isn't this incredibly slow?

+No, not really.
+Run `npm run start` to see the torture test example.
+This has a deeply nested complex layout that's bound to the size of the viewpoint.
+Every time that viewport says changes, the entire layout is recalculated and every single child Box is re-rendered.